 We used weighted least squares to fit the models.
 We used a maximum likelihood estimation methodology to identify the most appropriate model for the residual variance of the classroom-level models.
-We postulated a variancecomponent model for the student-level model.
+We postulated a variance-component model for the student-level model.
 Specifically we assumed that the random component of the test performance of each student is the sum of a classroom-specific effect that is common to all students in a given classroom, and a student-specific effect.
 We can write this as:

-$\varepsilon{ij} = \delta_j + \eta{ij}$
+$$\varepsilon{ii} = \delta_i + \eta{ii}$$